What are vaccines?

 Normally, germs can travel quickly through a community and make a lot of people sick.
 If enough people get sick, it can lead to an outbreak.
 But when enough people are vaccinated against a certain disease, it's harder for that disease to spread to others.
-This means that the entire community is less likely to get the disease.
+This type of protection means that the entire community is less likely to get the disease.

-Community immunity is especially important for the people who can't get certain vaccines.
+Community immunity is especially important for people who can't get certain vaccines.
 For example, they may not be able to get a vaccine because they have weakened immune systems.
 Others may be allergic to certain vaccine ingredients.
 And newborn babies are too young to get some vaccines.
 Community immunity can help to protect them all.

 Are vaccines safe?

 Vaccines are safe.
 They must go through extensive safety testing and evaluation before they are approved in the United States.

 A vaccine, or immunization, schedule lists which vaccines are recommended for different groups of people.
 It includes who should get the vaccines, how many doses they need, and when they should get them.
 In the United States, the Centers for Disease Control and Prevention (CDC) publishes the vaccine schedule.

 It's important for both children and adults to get their vaccines according to the schedule.
 Following the schedule allows them to get protection from the diseases at exactly the right time.

 - Get Shots to Protect Your Health (Adults Ages 19 to 49) (Office of Disease Prevention and Health Promotion) Also in Spanish

 - Recommended Adult Immunization Schedule for ages 19 years or older, United States, 2019 (Centers for Disease Control and Prevention)

 - Vaccine Basics (Department of Health and Human Services)